 A “Controller” is the person who determines the purposes and means of processing Personal Data.

 When will the Retail Partner whose goods you purchase be the Controller?
-In the vast majority of circumstances, Flow commits to process your Personal Data only under the instructions of its Retail Partners.
+For data collected when you browse our Retail Partner’s websites or collected from pixels placed on the checkout pages of the Flow Digital Property related to that particular Retail Partner, or data that you provide to the Retail Partner directly, Flow commits to process your Personal Data only under the instructions of its Retail Partners.
 In these circumstances, Flow will be the Processor of your Personal Data and the relevant Retail Partner will be the Controller.

 Please contact us using the details in the “How to Contact Us” section above if you want to find out whether Flow or the Retail Partner whose goods you purchase is the Controller of your Personal Data Flow processes in connection with your purchase.